sardisnetwork/docs/Announcement.md

 | DAI-USDC-USDT-HUSD |20%|https://belt.fi/Sardis| Provide HaykerDao LP and participate in liquidity mining|

-2. Gain 0.01 HT airdrop by transferring cross-chain assets to Sardis Participation link: https://www.iswap.com/zh-cn/
+2. Gain 0.01 SRDX airdrop by transferring cross-chain assets to Sardis Participation link: https://www.iswap.com/zh-cn/

 Risk: Mining on the chain is a high-risk investment method and there could be losses that cannot be compensated after the assets form LP.
 Investors should participate only after careful self-evaluation and understand the investment risks.